I.N.K. Invisible Network of Kids: Main characters

-Zero

-Voiced by Lee Delong.
+Zero (voiced by Lee Delong).
 Zero is the rebel who protects the gang and often stops Miss Macbeth's evil plans.
 She is the main action person during the missions and an excellent fighter.
 If the team are in trouble somewhere else, Zero will use Newton's devices and Trixie's brains to help the team.
 She describes herself as the big hearted rebel.
 It was revealed that she ran away from her parents in "Mice and Kids".
 In "Voodoo Shampoo", it was also revealed that she has an embarrassing birthmark on her left shoulder, shaped as a pink pony.
 She also is shown to have a very sketchy and bad relationship with her father, reasons for this are currently unknown but it's implied most of the time that this is because she ran away from home.
 There has been no mention of her mother.
 In the episode "Lovestruck Stinkbomb", she is accused of being in love with Vin, though she does not confirm it.
 In the episode "Ghost Of Pinkerton" during the Romeo and Juliet play, Zero and Vin share a kiss, but before this she was seen saying "Love stinks" and that she'd never take part in such a thing to Vin, as he was asking her why she had such a problem with doing the play.
 In the episode "Back to the Past", she was about to say something about Vin but was cut off as she had vanished before she could finish her sentence.
 Although her feelings towards him are slightly more confirmed than Vin's, throughout the series they are shown to have the strongest relationship but also the one with the most 'awkward' moments.
 She's also very true to her word & doesn't give up easily.
 Because of her comments of her past throughout the show she's depicted to have an extremely horrific back story, and may still have some form of emotional scarring.
 Due to her pale albino skin and extraordinarily bright white hair, as well as the black eyeliner she wears with 4 points under it, Zero is often subjected to bullying.
 She is always shown wearing her headphones which she uses to communicate with I.N.K., but also is shown listening to music through them with what looks to be an MP3 player on her bed.
 Despite Zero's short temper, incredible strength, not-so-good past and tendency to hang her classmates up on the coat rack, she has an incredibly large heart for people she cares about.
 She's shown calling I.N.K. and Pinkerton her home at times, because Zero's home life, while still undetermined, is seen as negative.